DoctorRyner/parallel-and-concurency-training/README.md

                             ) 0 $ zip xs $ tail xs
 ```

-Lets test them, if you check out `count-sing-changes/Main.hs` then you'll see this
+Lets test them, if you check out [count-sign-changes](Main.hs) then you'll see this

 ```haskell
 [x] -> show $ case x of